What Is ACCA? A Complete Guide to Course Structure, Salary, and Scope

 What is ACCA?

 To earn the qualification, candidates must clear the exams, complete the Ethics and Professional Skills Module, and gain relevant practical experience.
 The qualification covers auditing, taxation, accounting, and business ethics.
-It equips individuals with in-depth knowledge and skills in various financial disciplines.

-Why Choose the ACCA Qualification?
+Why Choose ACCA?

 Here are some reasons why you should choose the ACCA qualification: